feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/camera_controls.md

 **"Lost my position"**
 - Press Home to reset
 - Use Focus (F) on any object
-- Use dropdowns to navigate to known regions
+- Hover **Circuits** and select a known circuit

 **"Can't see what I'm looking for"**
 - Use Fit All to see everything
 - Try different zoom levels
 - Check you're in the correct region/tab
-- Use Search or dropdowns to find objects
+- Use Search, or hover a top bar title, to find objects

 **"Camera feels sluggish"**
 - Disable inertia in Options